Erdos-Projects/fall-2025-extreme-temperatures-and-public-health/README.md

 * Weather: Historical daily weather (e.g., temperature, humidity, precipitation) for the largest city/cities in each region (www.visualcrossing.com).
 * 2020 and onwards was excluded from our study due to the difficulty of modelling the effects of the Covid-19 pandemic.

+Temperature data for the region of London:

 ![Temperature versus time](/Data/PreliminaryDataExploration/temperature_vs_time/London_london_daily_maximum_temperature.png)

+An age breakdown of weekly deaths for all regions:

 ![Deaths versus time](/Data/PreliminaryDataExploration/deaths_vs_time_by_age/weekly_deaths_by_age_group.png)

 ## Repository Structure